zzzuuu/zzzuuu.github.io/_pages/about.md

 My research investigates the function and evolution of novel biomechanical systems (such as legs, wings, tails and tongues), trying to understand why they are efficient and how they are built, often at organism-environment interface and in predator-prey interactions.

-- Flight, gliding, and controlled aerial behaviors (in insects and other arthropods)
+- Flight, gliding, and controlled aerial behaviors, mainly in insects and other arthropods
-- Feeding biomechanics (salamanders, chameleons, and tadpoles)
+- Biomechanics and evolution of feeding apparatus and of prehensile and manipulative apparatus (e.g. tongues and limbs)
 - Maneuverability (whole-organism, body parts, colonial)
 - Biomaterial (genesis and evolution of hagfish slime thread)